 How and When to Opt-Out of Monthly Child Tax Credit Payments

-If you want to stop advance payments of the 2021 child tax credit, you have to opt-out using the IRS's online tool before the monthly deadline.
+If you want to stop advance payments of the 2021 child tax credit, you can opt-out using the IRS's online portal before the monthly deadline.

-You may have already received two monthly child tax credit payments by now.
-The IRS sent the first round of advance credit payments to eligible families on July 15, while the second batch was sent August 13.
-Additional payments will arrive on September 15, October 15, November 15, and December 15.
+Parents across the country have already received up to four monthly child tax credit payments.
+The IRS sent the first round of payments to eligible families on July 15, and the additional batches went out on August 13, September 15, and October 15.
+Additional payments will be sent on November 15 and December 15.

-For millions of families, the monthly payments could mean the difference between financial stability and financial collapse.
-But for other parents, it may make more sense to stop the advance payments and take the full credit (if any) on their 2021 tax return.
+For many families, the monthly payments can mean the difference between financial stability and financial collapse.
+But for other parents, it makes more sense to stop the advance payments and claim the full credit (if any) on their 2021 tax return.
 If you fall into the latter group, you can opt-out of the monthly child credit payments using the IRS's online Child Tax Credit Update Portal.
-(To sign-in, you'll need either an existing IRS username or an ID.me account.)
-It could take the IRS up to seven calendar days to process your unenrollment request, so you should check back periodically for a week or so to make sure it goes through.
+(To access the portal, you'll need either an existing IRS username or an ID.me account.)
+It can take the IRS up to seven days to process an unenrollment request, so log back into the portal periodically for a week or so after to make sure it goes through.

-There are also monthly opt-out deadlines if you want to cut off payments before the next one arrives.
+There are also monthly opt-out deadlines if you want to stop payments before the next one arrives.
 To opt-out before you receive a certain monthly payment, you must unenroll by at least three days before the first Thursday of the month in which that payment is scheduled to arrive (you have until 11:59 p.m.
 Eastern Time).
-The full list of opt-out deadlines can be found in the table below (note that the deadlines for opting out of the first and second payments have already come and gone).
+The full list of opt-out deadlines can be found in the table below (note that the deadlines for opting out of the first four payments have already come and gone).

 Opt-Out Deadlines for Monthly Child Tax Credit Payments